Nedemai/PicoEEPROM64/README.md

 ## How it Works

-Connect from the cartridge slot Pin 21 (S_Dat) to GPIO pin 5 on the Pico, and cartridge Pin 19 (CLK) to GPIO pin 4 on the Pico.
+Connect from the cartridge slot Pin 21 (S_Dat) to GPIO pin 5 on the Pico.
 Also connect 3V3 to power and GND to ground.
+Removed the need for the clock pin.

 ## How to Use